BsidesPerth/Badge-2019/README.md

    1. Ensure yellow eyes appear - if not power cycle
    1. When upload complete, go back to Arduino IDE and do `ESP32 Sketch Data Upload`
    1. Board should now start with all red LEDs
-   1. press each switch SW2 to SW7 and see that each one changes LED to red.
+   1. press each switch SW2 to SW7 and see that each one changes LED to blue.
 SW8 toggles IR LED.
    1. Done!